Is Blanview Still the Only Option?

 Applications in diffuse sunlight

-Niches where power consumption is more important than contrast
+Niche applications where power consumption is more critical than contrast

-For which applications are optimized IPS displays better?
+For which applications are optimized IPS displays superior?

-Industrial HMIs, medical, outdoor devices with a need for high image quality
+Industrial HMIs, medical applications, and outdoor devices requiring high image quality